lephyrus/ngx-translate-messageformat-compiler/README.md

 ## Setup

+**Changed dependencies for v3:** You need to use Angular v4+ and ngx-translate v8+ for this version.

+  * See CHANGELOG for more details.
 **Changed setup for v2:** You no longer need to provide a MessageFormat instance.
 The compiler will do this.
 You still need to have `messageformat` installed, of course.
 See CHANGELOG for more details.